jurguenb/chainlit-datalayer/README.md

 # Chainlit datalayer

-PostgresSQL data layer for Chainlit apps.
-Schema description is in `prisma/schema.prisma`.
+PostgresSQL data layer for Chainlit apps
+- Schema description is in `prisma/schema.prisma`
-Option to upload elements to cloud storage.
+- Option to upload elements to cloud storage

 ## Demo